facebook/react-native-website/docs/tutorial.md

 Most components can be customized when they are created, with different parameters.
 These creation parameters are called props.

 Your own components can also use `props`.
 This lets you make a single component that is used in many different places in your app, with slightly different properties in each place.
-Refer to `props.{NAME}` in your functional components or `this.props.{NAME}` in your class components.
+Refer to `props.YOUR_PROP_NAME` in your functional components or `this.props.YOUR_PROP_NAME` in your class components.
 Here's an example:

 ```SnackPlayer name=Hello%20Props
 import React from 'react';